 So why not experience all of that in one trip?
 What’s more, Kawaguchiko, the area around Mount Fuji, is only two hours away from Haneda Airport, so you won’t have to go out of your way to visit both Tokyo and Mount Fuji.

 The hike up the summit can be completed within a day, and isn’t too technical or tedious (proof: the fact that my weak ass is still alive).
 Check out how we prepared for the climb, and details of the experience in our Guide To Climbing Mount Fuji.

-If you’re looking for an adventure in Japan without breaking the bank, here’s our 7-day itinerary to exploring both Tokyo and climbing Mount Fuji — all for ~S$1.3k!
+For now, here’s our seven day itinerary to exploring both Tokyo and climbing Mount Fuji — all for ~S$1.3k!

 7D Budget Breakdown

 *NOTE: This budget is based on 4 pax, where costs for big-ticket items like car rental and taxis were split among us.
 Therefore this figure may be slightly more for 1-3 pax travelling together